Partutovice

 Partutovice (Bartelsdorf) is a municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 500 inhabitants.

 Partutovice lies approximately 27 km north-east of Přerov, 34 km east of Olomouc, and 242 km east of Prague.

 History

 The first written mention of Partutovice is from 1412.

+Demographics

 Sights

-The landmark of Partutovice is a wooden windmill built in 1837.
+The main landmark of Partutovice is a wooden windmill built in 1837.